 This wonderful cruise sees Columbus shake off the gloom and grey of autumn, and head to the sun-kissed mid-Atlantic islands of Madeira and the Canaries.
-Spend lazy days at sea enjoying the ship's excellent facilities, and step ashore to make the most of unforgettable calls in Gibraltar and the contrasting but enchanting cities of Amsterdam, Lisbon, Cadiz and Casablanca, as well as the less-visited Moroccan port of Agadir and Spanish Vigo.
+Spend lazy days at sea enjoying the ship's excellent facilities, and step ashore to make the most of unforgettable calls in Gibraltar and the contrasting but enchanting cities of Rotterdam, Lisbon, Cadiz and Casablanca, as well as the less-visited Moroccan port of Agadir and Spanish Vigo.

 Life on board Columbus

 There's far more to Columbus than we could possibly fit on this page.
 Click below to find out more about her cabins, restaurants and other excellent facilities.

 WHAT DOES THE PRICE INCLUDE?